 Cost and Deployment:

 LiteLLM offers open-source deployment with self-hosting options and managed cloud services.
-The platform provides transparent cost tracking but requires technical expertise for optimal configuration.
+The platform provides cost tracking but requires technical expertise for optimal configuration.

 Comparison Considerations: